 The Cuba Lonely Planet guidebook, also with useful maps, was handy to scribble down points of interest and have for quick referral when booking transport and making last-minute plans.

 Can’t decide where to go?
 Want to do something very specific?
-Independent travellers can get help from locals in putting together a personalised itinerary (Borders of Adventure readers get a 5% discount).
+Independent travellers can get help from locals in putting together a personalised itinerary (Borders of Adventure readers get a 5% discount, applied at checkout).

 Cuban Money – The Two Currencies